knodir/son-emu/scenarios/topologies/README.txt

 Virtual topology description

-Chain has "VMs" and "VN" fileds.
+Chain has "VMs" and "VN" fields.
 Both of these names are from NetSolver VDC.
 We do not modify them for compatibility (no need to change NetSolver VDC for NFV).